 Because most food banks rely on donations to feed the hungry, giving money can be a huge help.
 Food banks buy food at wholesale, bulk, or other discounted rates, meaning that they can get a large amount of food for a small amount of money.
 Some food banks also have matching deals with food manufacturers, so the manufacturer donates money or food for certain purchases that the food bank makes.
 And when a food bank has a plethora of rice and beans but not enough fruit or vegetables, money you donate can help them fill in the gaps of whatever food they’re missing.

 Some large corporations have matching gift programs, in which they’ll match a donation you make to charity.
-If your employer offers such a program, fill out the paperwork and use your company's generosity to effectively double your donation.
-As the largest hunger relief organization in the U.S., Feeding America is a good place to think about making a donation (and using your company’s matching policy to help even more).
+If your employer offers such a program, fill out the paperwork and use your company’s generosity to effectively double your donation.
+As the largest hunger-relief organization in the U.S., Feeding America is a good place to think about making a donation (and using your company’s matching policy to help even more).

 Though tangible gifts for holidays and birthdays are often top of mind, consider eschewing physical items to instead make a monetary donation in someone else’s name.
 Feeding America offers an eCard you can send to people when you make a donation in their name.
-And if you recently lost a loved one, you can make a memorial donation to honor his or her memory and ask that others do the same.
+And if you recently lost a loved one, you can make a memorial donation to honor their memory and ask that others do the same.

 Before donating any food to your local food bank, contact them to ask what they need.
 Most food banks won’t accept containers that have been opened, products that have expired, homemade dishes, or alcohol.
 In general, opt for metal cans and plastic containers over breakable glass jars, and try to give nutritious food that will last a long time, such as rice, beans, oatmeal, peanut butter, pasta, and canned veggies.